 Consultant Support

 Legal support for strategy consultancies, regulatory economists and technology advisory firms working on telecoms, payments and data assignments.
 Your firm is advising a client on market entry, regulatory strategy, spectrum valuation, infrastructure investment or policy reform, and the project has a legal dimension that requires qualified input.
-You need a senior regulatory lawyer who understands how consultancies operate, can integrate with your project team, work to your client deliverable format and meet your project timescales.
+We also draft substantive telecoms, data protection and payments content for developing market projects, including legislation, licences and spectrum auction processes, where local counsel handle compliance with local law but the regulatory substance requires specialist telecoms or payments expertise.
 We provide legal analysis, drafting and regulatory advice as part of your project team, not as a parallel workstream.

 Who this is for

 Your team is managing an extended programme of work that needs ongoing telecoms, data protection or payments regulatory input, but the volume does not justify a permanent hire?
+Or your project involves drafting regulatory instruments for a developing market and you need a specialist who can produce the telecoms or payments substance while local counsel verify compliance with local law?
 Consultant support provides a retained specialist who operates as part of your team on a flexible, ongoing basis.

 | Consultancy project type | Legal input required | Typical client |